wilcastel/snn-brx-child-theme_wil/README.md

 *   **Role Manager:** Control user roles and permissions.
 *   **Code Snippets:** Add custom code snippets easily.

-## Why SNN-BRX?
+## Why SNN-BRX-WIL?

-The primary goal behind SNN-BRX is to **achieve a more efficient and simplified website building process.** By consolidating the functionalities of over 25 plugins into one child theme, SNN-BRX significantly reduces plugin dependency, saving you valuable time, resources, and improving website performance.
+The primary goal behind SNN-BRX-WIL is to **achieve a more efficient and simplified website building process.** By consolidating the functionalities of over 25 plugins into one child theme, SNN-BRX-WIL significantly reduces plugin dependency, saving you valuable time, resources, and improving website performance.
 Its modular design ensures that you only use the features you need, preventing unnecessary server load.

 ## Getting Started

-1.  **Installation:** Install SNN-BRX as a child theme to your Bricks Builder installation.
+1.  **Installation:** Install SNN-BRX-WIL as a child theme to your Bricks Builder installation.
 2.  **Configuration:** Navigate to the "SNN Settings" panel in your WordPress dashboard to enable and configure the features you require.
 3.  **Explore Features:** Dive into the extensive features, from advanced animations and AI content generation to robust security and redirect management.

 ### Custom Post Types, Fields, and Taxonomies

-SNN-BRX provides an intuitive admin interface to effortlessly create and manage:
+SNN-BRX-WIL provides an intuitive admin interface to effortlessly create and manage:

 *   **Custom Post Types:** Define names, slugs, visibility, and supported features (title, editor, thumbnails).
 *   **Custom Fields:** Assign various field types (text, number, date, media) to post types or taxonomies, with support for repeater fields.